aliz-ai/terraform-aliz-modules/manual-iam-change-alert/README.md

 The following resources should be created and configured properly prior to running this module.

-1. Google
+1. Google Chat Space webhook
 2. Secret Manager
-3. Bitbucket OAuth

 ### Installation Dependencies